Ctankomah/ProstateX/README.md

 ## prostate-xai
-This contains all code related to prostate ai
+This contains all code related to ProstateX AI, an ensemble of deep learning models for prostate cancer classification.

+NB: You need to have Node JS and pgAdmin installed.

  ## Express Server